 Something that chimed closely with me was Nordyn’s advice to MFIs: “You don’t have to do everything yourself.
 Partner with a fintech which has expertise in one part of the value chain to get you started.”

 It reminded me of the problems we sometimes encounter with MFIs who try to imitate their competitors.
-Understanding what the competition is up to is important, of course, but you also need to understand your own strengths and USPs, and define your own niche.
+Understanding what the competition is up to is important, of course, but you also need to understand your own strengths and USPs and define your own niche.

 It’s vital that MFIs have realistic expectations of what’s involved in a digital transformation project.
 Achieving a cloud-based real-time system is always going to be a big project.
 It’s one reason why it’s important that your CBS partner is properly invested in your success.
 At Oradian our motivation to see our customers grow is built into our pricing model.
 The annual subscription fee is based on the MFI’s size at the beginning of each year.
-So once they’ve grown – and not until – we get to grow with them.
-One of the many benefits of this approach is that we are incentivized to help them find the best product to meet their needs.
+So, once they’ve grown – and not until – we get to grow with them.
+One of the many benefits of this approach is that we are incentivised to help them find the best product to meet their needs.
 We are so invested in the long-term relationship that we don’t even charge an implementation fee.

 What issues do MFIs face when it comes to digital transformation?

 Nordyn talked about the cultural challenge MFIs often face, their target customers being underserved by the banks, the segment having less access to technology, and social media use being lower.
 A lot of the processes rest on interaction and social binding between loan officer and client, he argued.
 Margarete pointed out that in many MFI segments this was not preventing fintechs from swooping in and taking MFI business with services which are fully automated end-to-end.